 Elevating student voice means placing young people at the center of their education–involving them in decisions and treating them as equal stakeholders, according to the student-run nonprofit, Student Voice.
 When done well, the benefits for students and teachers alike can be enormous: students are more invested in their education, and schools can be more successful in creating programs and policies that engage students and put them on a path to success.

-As part of our ongoing “How-To” series, here are 13 tips from a pair of XQ teachers on building students’ identities as learners and helping develop their capacity for agency and autonomy.
+As part of our ongoing “How-To” series, here are 13 tips from a pair of XQ teachers on building students’ identities as learners and helping develop their capacity for student leadership, agency, and autonomy.

 By Dustin Hensley, library media specialist at Elizabethton High School, and Jessica Salcedo, Circulos coordinator at Advanced Learning Academy

 - Shift student mindset.
 In traditional academic settings, students learn how to play the game of school instead of focusing on personal growth and development.
 Students may need help understanding the difference.

 - Understand self in context.
 Before students can develop autonomy, they must first understand who they are as individuals, in a group, in their community, and in the world.

 - Develop a shared vision of success.
 Work alongside every student to discover and set short-term and long-term goals, and help develop a roadmap to accomplish them.

 - Keep a safe distance.
 Give students the freedom to fail as they build capacity for agency and autonomy, but also be close enough to provide a safety net and confidence to fail forward.

 - Provide opportunities for students to advocate for themselves.
 This can be as simple as providing options to demonstrate understanding, to providing opportunities for student voice in school-level decisions.

 - Build in frequent opportunities for students to reflect and think about their thinking.